alesch/elevator/doc/simulation.md

 To run without waiting for real time, the system replaces wall-clock delays with a virtual clock and a physical simulation layer.
 Tests can run at any chosen speed without changing any application logic.

+In other words, in this `Elevator.World` life moves at discreet steps of 250ms.
+At every step (250ms) there is a `tick` message sent from `Elevator.Time` to the world.
+Physical events (i.e. motor stopping, doors opening) are calculated in ticks.
+This means that we can accelerate _time_ by sending ticks faster.

+This is used in integration tests to be able to test this asynchronious system without waiting for real time to pass.

 ## Time Module

 `Elevator.Time` is the system clock.
 It knows nothing about elevators.